Bosnian mujahideen

-Bosnian mujahideen (Bosanski mudžahedini), also called El Mudžahid, were foreign Muslim volunteers who fought on the Bosnian Muslim side during the Bosnian War (1992–95).
-They first arrived in central Bosnia in the latter half of 1992 with the aim of helping their Bosnian Muslim co-religionists in fights against Serb and Croat forces.
+The Bosnian mujahideen (Bosanski mudžahedini) were a force of foreign Muslim volunteers who fought on behalf of the Republic of Bosnia and Herzegovina in the Bosnian War (1992–1995).
+They first arrived in central Bosnia in the latter half of 1992 with the aim of helping their Muslim co-religionists in fights against Serb and Croat forces.
 Initially they mainly came from Arab countries, later from other Muslim-majority countries.
 Estimates of their numbers vary from 500 to 5,000 with most estimates in the 1,000–2,000 range.

+The republic formed in 1992 as a multi-ethnic nation, mostly of Bosniaks, Bosnian Serbs, and Bosnian Croats.
+Ethnic nationalists in the latter two groups founded a pair of unrecognised breakaway states within the republic's borders: Republika Srpska ("Serbian Republic"), and the Croatian Republic of Herzeg-Bosnia.
+Bosniaks, the majority of whom are Muslims, started being killed in ethnic cleansing operations by the two militaries, the Army of Republika Srpska and the Croatian Defence Council.

+In 1995, the Bosnian War ended with the Republic of Bosnia and Herzegovina's dissolution, and the formation of Bosnia and Herzegovina.